-As per 2017 industry reports, the need for IoT experts has risen by over 300% since 2014.
+As per the 2017 industry reports, the need for IoT experts has risen by over 300% since 2014.
 This growth is probably going to continue in 2019, as an ever-increasing number of associations adoption IoT platforms over enterprises.

 By 2020, the number of IoT devices is expected to reach 30 billion from 8.4 billion.
 The job of an IoT expert requests various abilities over controls like cloud systems, methods, development, business integration, connectivity, and edge, among others.
 IoT pros are relied upon to stay updated with the emerging IoT trends and align the procedures of associations up to speed with these trends.